maziac/DeZog/documentation/Usage.md

 Caveats:

 - Other than for sjasmplus WPMEMs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
-- The 'memory breakpoints' used in ZEsarUX have a specific limiting behavior:
+- The 'memory breakpoints' used in ZEsarUX have 2 specific limitations:
-Imagine you have set a watchpoint WPMEM at address 4000h.
+    - Imagine you have set a watchpoint WPMEM at address 4000h.
 If a byte is written to 4000h, e.g. with "LD (4000h),A" the break will occur, no problem.
 But if a word (i.e. 2 bytes) is written to 4000h like in "LD (4000h),HL" the lower address is not checked.
 I.e. a break will not happen.
 Only the upper address is checked.
 If the word would be written to 3FFFh e.g. with "LD (3FFFh),HL" then a break would happen.
+    - You need to make sure that the debug settings for the memory breakpoints are set to "Settings->Debug->Breakp. behaviour" to "On Change".
+Otherwise a break will be done on every instructions following the memory access until another different memory access happens.
+    But even if set to "On Change" it's problematic.
+If afterwards another access to the same address happens no break will occur.

 Notes: